Introducing

 The development of this site will require both the rehabilitation from its previous quarrying and brick production use and the rezoning and subsequent subdivision development works.

-It is envisaged the community will comprise over 1,700 lots across a mix of housing typologies with a proposed Neighbourhood Activity Centre, and a 66-hectare extension of the Dandenong Valley Parklands into the site.
+It is envisaged the community will comprise over 1,750 homes across a mix of housing typologies with a proposed Neighbourhood Activity Centre, and a ~68-hectare extension of the Dandenong Valley Parklands into the site.
 In addition to the extensive parklands, the development will provide over 12-hectares dedicated as public open space for the local community to enjoy.

 The ‘Boral Quarry’ site was identified as a Strategic Identification Site that could be suitable for future residential development in the Housing Strategy released by City of Knox Council in 2015.
 The proposed rezoning is consistent with the Government’s focus on delivering a diverse range of much-needed housing to meet the needs of emerging communities across the City of Knox local government area and beyond.